espressoVi/BERT-CoQA/README.md

 4) Attention metrics eta, p_sep, p_rationale (blockwise)

 ## Usage:
+#### Clone this repository
-### Install the necessary requirements from the environment.yml file by entering
+#### Install the necessary requirements
+from the environment.yml file by entering
 ```
 conda env create -f environment.yml
 conda activate RobustProject
 ```
+#### Download
-2) Download the coqa dataset and place in ./data, files can be downloaded from https://nlp.stanford.edu/data/coqa/coqa-train-v1.0.json  and https://nlp.stanford.edu/data/coqa/coqa-dev-v1.0.json You should have the files
+The coqa dataset is to be downloaded and place in ./data, files can be downloaded from https://nlp.stanford.edu/data/coqa/coqa-train-v1.0.json  and https://nlp.stanford.edu/data/coqa/coqa-dev-v1.0.json You should have the files